spgarbet/corona/README.md

 Short bit of code to look at cases for China and US on semi-log scale.
 Why the crazy scale?
 On a semi-log scale steady exponential growth is a straight line.
 It's far easier to interpret looking for straight lines to show relativly steady percent growth per day.

+I am not speaking for Vanderbilt University Medical Center.
+I do work there, but this is not affiated nor to be construed in any way as relating to their policies or statements.

 ## China

 ![China Data](./China.png)